microbus-io/fabric/README.md

 * [Configuration](docs/tech/configuration.md) - How to configure microservices
 * [NATS connection settings](docs/tech/natsconnection.md) - How to configure microservices to connect and authenticate to NATS
 * [Multicast messaging](docs/tech/multicast.md) - Extending on the unicast pattern, multicast enables bi-directional (request and response) HTTP-like messaging between a client and multiple servers over NATS
-* [Control subscriptions](docs/tech/controlsubs.md) - Subscriptions that all microservices implement out of the box on port `:888`
+* [Control subscriptions](docs/tech/controlsubs.md) ✨ - Subscriptions that all microservices implement out of the box on port `:888`
-* [Environment variables](docs/tech/envars.md) - Environment variables used to initialize microservices
+* [Environment variables](docs/tech/envars.md) ✨ - Environment variables used to initialize microservices
 * [Code generation](docs/tech/codegen.md) - Discover the power of `Microbus`'s most powerful RAD tool
 * [Events](docs/tech/events.md) - Using event-driven architecture to decouple microservices
 * [Integration testing](docs/tech/integrationtesting.md) - Testing multiple microservices together
+* [Distributed tracing](docs/tech/distribtracing.md) 🎁 - Distributed tracing using `OpenTelemetry` and `Jaeger`

 ## 👩‍⚖️ Legal

 An explicit license from `Microbus LLC` is required to use the `Microbus` framework.
-Refer to the list of [third-party open source software](docs/third-party-oss.md) for licensing information of components used by the `Microbus` framework.
+Refer to the list of [third-party open source software](docs/third-party-oss.md) ✨ for licensing information of components used by the `Microbus` framework.

 🎁 = new
 ✨ = updated